-Images for press:
+Images for printing on press:

 RASTER images (working in Photoshop):

 - Request .tiff, .raw, or .psd files.
 Generally, .jpg and .png files can work, but ONLY if their resolution is good.
 Avoid.gif. files.
 An original .jpg straight from the camera is preferred, as long as it is not compressed too much.
 A very compressed .jpg results in artifacts, banding, or other undesirable issues.
 Try to get the original image.
 Never edit and re-save .jpg images as .jpg, every time you do you are adding more artifacts and losing color and image fidelity.

 - Review for quality.